How to resolve java.lang.reflect.InvocationTargetException when running springboot applications

 Alternatively, change the Maven build plugin configuration:

-After rebuilding, the META-INF/MANIFEST.MF in the executable JAR will look like this:
+in the executable JAR will look like this:

-You can see that, after changing the POM, you get a correct start-class in the MANIFEST.MF.
+You can see that, after changing the POM, you get a correct start-class in the MANIFEST.MF

 Summary

-In this post, we explored how to resolve the java.lang.reflect.InvocationTargetException error in Spring Boot applications.
-The key issue was the incorrect configuration of the start-class parameter in the MANIFEST.MF file.
-By correctly setting the start-class to the main class of the Spring Boot application, either through the Maven POM properties or the Spring Boot Maven plugin configuration, the issue can be resolved.
-Always ensure that your MANIFEST.MF file is correctly configured to avoid such runtime errors.
+to the main class of the Spring Boot application, either through the Maven POM properties or the Spring Boot Maven plugin configuration, the issue can be resolved.
+Always ensure that your MANIFEST.MF

 Final Words + More Resources

+My intention with this article was to help others who might be considering solving such a problem.
 So I hope that’s been the case here.
-If you still have any questions, don’t hesitate to ask me by
+If you still have any questions, don’t hesitate to ask me by email: Email me

 Here are also the most important links from this article along with some further resources that will help you in this scope: